Ford to restart U.S. truck plants in April to combat virus cash squeeze

+DETROIT (Reuters) - Ford Motor Co (F.N) announced plans on Thursday to shore up its finances amid the coronavirus pandemic, aiming to generate more cash by resuming production next month of its most profitable vehicles while saving money through more cost cuts.

-DETROIT (Reuters) - Ford Motor Co (F.N) said on Thursday it planned to restart production at some plants in North America as early as April 6, bringing back its most profitable vehicles at a time when U.S. demand has slumped and the No. 2 U.S. automaker is conserving cash to survive the coronavirus pandemic.
+To generate more cash, the No. 2 U.S. automaker was poised to restart production at some plants in North America as early as April 6, bringing back such profitable vehicles as its top-selling F-150 full-sized pickup, the Transit commercial van and SUVs.

-The day after Standard & Poor’s downgraded the Dearborn, Michigan-based company’s debt to “junk” status and warned more downgrades could be necessary, Ford also announced another series of belt-tightening moves, including temporarily cutting the salaries of top executives.
+Meanwhile, to further conserve cash a day after Standard & Poor’s downgraded the Dearborn, Michigan-based company’s debt to “junk” status and warned more downgrades could be necessary, Ford also announced belt-tightening moves, including temporarily cutting the salaries of top executives.

 “The actions we’re taking now are wide-ranging and substantial,” Chief Executive Jim Hackett told employees in an email early on Thursday.
 “We hope they will be enough to give Ford the financial flexibility to ride out the economic and business effects of the coronavirus.”